Viyom/Implementation-of-PI-controller-in-ns-3/src/traffic-control/doc/pi.rst

 The source code for the PI model is located in the directory ``src/traffic-control/model`` and consists of 2 files `pi-queue-disc.h` and `pi-queue-disc.cc` defining a PiQueueDisc class.
-The code was ported to |ns3| by Mohit P. Tahiliani, Priya S Tavarmani and Viyom Mittal based on ns-2 code implemented by C.V.
+The code was ported to |ns3| by Mohit P. Tahiliani, Priya S. Tavarmani and Viyom Mittal based on the ns-2 code implemented by C.V.
 Hollot, Vishal Misra, Don Towsley and Wei-Bo Gong.

 * class :cpp:class:`PiQueueDisc`: This class implements the main PI algorithm: